ucraft-com/POS-Awesome/.github/ISSUE_TEMPLATE/bug_report.md

 **IMPORTANT** Before reporting a bug:

-A properly detailed bug report can save a LOT of time and help fixing issues as soon as possible.
+A properly detailed bug report can save a LOT of time and help fix issues as soon as possible.
 - ->

 ### Versions